-My name is Gregory Rosenthal.
-I am a fifth-year MSc/PhD student at the University of Toronto, where I am fortunate to be co-advised by Benjamin Rossman and Henry Yuen.
-Previously I was a math major and computer science minor at Cornell.
+I'm a postdoc with Tom Gur and Animesh Datta at University of Cambridge and University of Warwick.
+Previously I was a computer science PhD student at University of Toronto with Henry Yuen and Benjamin Rossman, and before that I was a math major and computer science minor at Cornell University.
 My research interests are in computational complexity theory and related areas, including quantum circuit complexity and boolean function analysis.

 Email: